-2018年3月

-毕业论文独创性声明

-本人所呈交的毕业论文是在指导教师指导下进行的工作及取得的成果。除文中已经注明引用的内容外，本论文不包含其他个人已经发表或撰写过的研究成果。对本文的研究做出重要贡献的个人和集体，均已在文中作了明确说明并表示谢意。

-作者签名：

-毕业论文使用授权声明

-本人完全了解上海对外经贸大学有关保留、使用毕业论文的规定，学校有权保留毕业论文并向国家主管部门或其指定机构送交论文的电子版和纸质版。有权将毕业论文用于非赢利目的的少量复制并允许论文进入学校图书馆被查阅。有权将毕业论文的内容编入有关数据库进行检索。有权将毕业论文的标题和摘要汇编出版。

-作者签名： 日期：

-CONTENTS

-ABSTRACT 1

-摘 要 2

-1 Introduction 3

-2 Introduction to Starbucks 3

-2.1 The Origin of Coffee 3

-2.2 Starbucks Coffee Culture 5

-2.3 Development of Starbucks in China 6

-3 Cultural Conflicts in China 6

-3.1 Differences between Tea Culture and Coffee Culture 6

-3.2 Different Life Styles between Chinese and Americans 8

-3.3 Case Analysis: Starbucks in the Forbidden City 10

-4 Cultural Integration in China 12

-4.1 Marketing Approach 12

-4.2 Marketing Mix Analysis of Starbucks 14

-5 Suggestions to China’s Cross-cultural Business 17

-5.1 Localization Marketing 17

-5.2 Innovation Marketing 18

-6 Conclusion 19

-BIBLIOGRAPHY 21

 ABSTRACT

 The purpose of this thesis is to discuss culture integration between American coffee culture and Chinese culture on based on analysis of Starbucks’ cross-cultural marketing strategy.
 After decades of development, Starbucks coffee culture nowadays are accepted by Chinese people widely.
 By application of Hofstede’ culture dimensions and Hall’s context dimensions, the author explained the cultural conflicts between two countries and listed corresponding approaches that Starbucks might adopt.
 In marketing mix analysis, Starbucks’ strategies are discussed in aspects of product, price, place and promotion.
 On the basis of Starbucks’ success, the thesis provides suggestions to Chinese transnational enterprises.